 Teaching Award Descriptions

 Below are descriptions of the University-wide Teaching Awards presented by the Office of the Provost and the Faculty Center for Ignatian Pedagogy.
-All awards (except the Mary Therese Langerbeck Award for Undergraduate Research Mentoring) will be awarded at the Annual Teaching Awards Ceremony in May 2022.
-The Langerbeck award is will be announced during the 2022 Undergraduate Research & Engagement Symposium.
+All awards (except the Mary Therese Langerbeck Award for Undergraduate Research Mentoring) will be awarded at the Annual Teaching Awards Ceremony in late April 2023.

 This prestigious award is named for Ignatius of Loyola, founder of the Jesuit order and patron saint of our University.